 Fitter Futures.

-The Gymrun program is a leading approach to developing fitness and physical literacy in schools and children’s organisations.
-Gymrun empowers children to become fitter, engages staff in a sector leading program, evidences fitness impact, and embeds an organisation wide fitness culture.
+The Gymrun Program is a sustainable approach to developing fitness, physical competence, movement confidence and resilience in schools.
+Gymrun engages staff and schools in a purposeful program, evidences impact, and embeds a reflective, growth mindset fitness culture.

-Through Gymrun, children build fitness, fitness understanding, physical literacy and resilience.
-Gymrun was created with every child in mind, particularly those who are less active and less physically competent.
-It’s very important that Gymrun works effectively for these children.
+Above all else, Gymrun empowers children to move more, move well and build fitter futures.
+Gymrun was created in 2016 with every child in mind, particularly those less active and less physically confident.
+It’s very important to us that Gymrun works for these children.

-The Gymrun Challenges Tracker monitors and celebrates every child’s fitness progression, increasing understanding, engagement and motivation for physical learning.
-The Gymrun 30-Minute Curriculum provides teachers, coaches, trainers and parents with a simple fitness solution for every child.
+The Gymrun Assessment Tracker monitors and celebrates every child’s fitness progression, increasing understanding, engagement and motivation for physical learning.
+The Gymrun Movement Curriculum provides all school stakeholders with a simple physical development solution for every child.

-Arrange a day for us to deliver the Gymrun Challenges Tracker to classes in your school or organisation, to see Gymrun in action.
-This delivery can be combined with Gymrun CPD Training to suit your needs, making Gymrun fully sustainable.
+Arrange a day for us to deliver the Gymrun Assessment Tracker to two or more classes in your school or organisation, to observe how children respond to this program in action.
+This delivery can be combined with Gymrun CPD Training, making Gymrun fully sustainable.

 Click on the link here to see what it means to achieve the elusive and much coveted pink badge.